How we may use your personal information

 - We keep plugins up to date on a monthly basis in order to minimise risk against any known vulnerabilities with older versions.

 In order to provide our service, we need to transfer information to other organisations.
-We make sure these organisations commit to keeping your personal information secure.
+For example, we on occasion use Survey Monkey to collect and process personal data and this entails transfer of the data to the United States, where Survey Monkey’s data storage facilities are located.
+We make sure these third-party organisations commit to keeping your personal information secure and check their data policies to ensure they are in line with GDPR.

-We keep data for extended periods of time to enable the functioning of the AccessHE Online website and to evaluate the success of AccessHE Online as an outreach activity.
-We will retain records securely for the duration detailed below, and will review our retention periods annually in line with Information Commissioner’s Office guidance and other best practice in the sector.
+We keep data for extended periods of time to monitor the effectiveness of AccessHE’s Uni Connect activity.
+We will retain records securely for the duration detailed below and will review our retention periods annually in line with Information Commissioner’s Office guidance and other best practice in the sector.

-- Information stored on the website will remain there until a user contacts us to disable and delete their account or until the end of the project, whichever arises first.
+- Information stored on the website will remain there until a user contacts us to disable and delete their account or until the end of the Uni Connect project, whichever arises first.

-- Personal information stored on secure Excel spreadsheets will be deleted at the end of each academic year or at the end of the project, depending on which occurs first.
+- Personal information stored on AccessHE’s secure servers will be deleted at the end of the Uni Connect project.

 Other websites you can access from this one